electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/technology/drivingassistance/reversingcamera/_index.md

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/models/e-tron-gt/technology/drivingassistance/reversingcamera/camera.jpg">
         <img src="https://media.electrichasgoneaudi.net/multimedia/models/e-tron-gt/technology/drivingassistance/reversingcamera/cameras.jpg"
-        alt="The reversing camera is inconspicuously integrated into the handle trim strip of the luggage compartment lid." title="The reversing camera is inconspicuously integrated into the handle trim strip of the luggage compartment lid.">
+        class="img-fluid" alt="The reversing camera is inconspicuously integrated into the handle trim strip of the luggage compartment lid." title="The reversing camera is inconspicuously integrated into the handle trim strip of the luggage compartment lid.">
     </a>
     <figcaption><h4>The reversing camera is inconspicuously integrated into the handle trim strip of the luggage compartment lid."</h4></figcaption>
 </figure>